 4.1 Audit.
-No more than once every twelve (12) months, Customer may request Seagate make available to Customer information strictly necessary to demonstrate compliance with Article 28 of the GDPR in relation to the Processing of Customer Personal Information.
-Seagate shall allow for and contribute to audits by Customer or an independent third-party auditor mandated by Customer, at Customer's expense.
+No more than once every twelve (12) months, Company may request Seagate make available to Company information strictly necessary to demonstrate compliance with Article 28 of the GDPR in relation to the Processing of Company Personal Information.
+Seagate shall allow for and contribute to audits by Company or an independent third-party auditor mandated by Company, at Company's expense.
 Any such independent third-party auditor must be approved by Seagate (except if such third party is a competent Supervisory Authority).
 The auditor must execute a written confidentiality agreement acceptable to Seagate or otherwise be bound by a statutory confidentiality obligation before conducting the audit.

 4.2 Audit Scope.
-To request an audit, Customer must provide Seagate thirty (30) calendar days prior written notice and submit to Seagate a proposed audit plan describing the proposed scope, duration, and start date of the audit.
-Seagate will review the proposed audit plan and provide Customer with any concerns or questions (for example, any request for information that could compromise Seagate or Seagate customer’s security, privacy, employment or other relevant policies).
-Seagate will work cooperatively with Customer to agree on a final audit plan.
+To request an audit, Company must provide Seagate thirty (30) calendar days prior written notice and submit to Seagate a proposed audit plan describing the proposed scope, duration, and start date of the audit.
+Seagate will review the proposed audit plan and provide Company with any concerns or questions (for example, any request for information that could compromise Seagate or Seagate Affiliate’s security, privacy, employment or other relevant policies).
+Seagate will work cooperatively with Company to agree on a final audit plan.

 4.3 Audit Report.
-Customer will provide Seagate any audit reports generated in connection with any audit, unless otherwise prohibited by Applicable Privacy Laws or otherwise instructed by a Supervisory Authority.
-Customer may only use the audit reports for the purposes of meeting Customer’s regulatory audit requirements and/or for confirming compliance with the requirements of this DPA.
+Company will provide Seagate any audit reports generated in connection with any audit, unless otherwise prohibited by Applicable Privacy Laws or otherwise instructed by a Supervisory Authority.
+Company may only use the audit reports for the purposes of meeting Company’s regulatory audit requirements and/or for confirming compliance with the requirements of this DPA.
 The audit reports, including any informative information provided by Seagate for the audit, are Seagate’s Confidential Information.

 5. SEAGATE RESPONSIBILITIES AFTER A DATA PRIVACY BREACH

 5.1 Notification of Data Privacy Breach.
-Seagate shall notify Customer in writing of a Data Privacy Breach without undue delay, and shall:
+Seagate shall notify Company in writing of a confirmed Data Privacy Breach without undue delay, and shall:

 (a) investigate or provide reasonable assistance in the investigation of the Data Privacy Breach;

-(b) provide Customer with information about the Data Privacy Breach, and promptly provide additional relevant information as it becomes available; and
+(b) provide Company with information about the Data Privacy Breach, and promptly provide additional relevant information as it becomes available; and

-(c) take commercially reasonable steps to contain the Data Privacy Breach, mitigate the effects of the Data Privacy Breach, or assist Customer in doing so at Customer's expense.
+(c) take commercially reasonable steps to contain the Data Privacy Breach, mitigate the effects of the Data Privacy Breach, or assist Company in doing so at Company's expense.

 5.3 Communications.
-Seagate shall not issue any communications related to a Data Privacy Breach, in any manner that would identify, or is reasonably likely to identify or reveal the identity of, Customer, without Customer prior approval, unless otherwise required by law.
+Seagate shall not issue any communications related to a Data Privacy Breach, in any manner that would identify, or is reasonably likely to identify or reveal the identity of, Company, without Company prior approval, unless otherwise required by law.

 5.4 Preservation of Evidence.
 Seagate shall maintain an incident response plan.
 Following discovery of a Data Privacy Breach, Seagate shall preserve available evidence related to the Data Privacy Breach and maintain a clear chain of command according to Seagate’s incident response plan.

-6. RETURN AND SECURE DELETION OF CUSTOMER PERSONAL INFORMATION
+6. RETURN AND SECURE DELETION OF COMPANY PERSONAL INFORMATION

-6.1 Return and Deletion of Customer Personal Information.
-Upon the earlier of (a) request by Customer or (b) the expiration or earlier termination of the agreement(s) between the parties and/or their Affiliates related to the Processing of Customer Personal Information, at Customer’s direction, Seagate shall, and shall direct its Sub-processors to, export the Customer Personal Information or provide Customer, or its third-party designee, with the ability to export all Customer Personal Information in a machine readable and interoperable format.
-Each party shall identify a contact person to migrate the Customer Personal Information and shall work promptly, diligently, and in good faith to facilitate a timely transfer.
-Within 90 days after Seagate (a) completes migration of Customer Personal Information, or (b) Customer informs Seagate of its election to not migrate the Customer Personal Information, Seagate and Sub-processors shall securely destroy all Customer Personal Information and overwrite with new data or otherwise destroy the Customer Personal Information through an approved sanitization method.
+6.1 Return and Deletion of Company Personal Information.
+Upon the earlier of (a) request by Company or (b) the expiration or earlier termination of the agreement(s) between the parties and/or their Affiliates related to the Processing of Company Personal Information, at Company’s direction, Seagate shall, and shall direct its Sub-processors to, export the Company Personal Information or provide Company, or its third-party designee, with the ability to export all Company Personal Information in a machine readable and interoperable format.
+Each party shall identify a contact person to migrate the Company Personal Information and shall work promptly, diligently, and in good faith to facilitate a timely transfer.
+Within 30 days after Seagate (a) completes migration of Company Personal Information, or (b) Company informs Seagate of its election to not migrate the Company Personal Information, Seagate and Sub-processors shall securely destroy all Company Personal Information and overwrite with new data or otherwise destroy the Company Personal Information through an approved sanitization method.

 6.2 Deletion Obligations.
-Notwithstanding Section 6.1, regardless of whether Customer directs Seagate to return Customer Personal Information, Customer may be required to delete Customer Personal Information off the services upon the expiration or earlier termination of the agreement(s) between the parties and/or their Affiliates related to the Processing of Customer Personal Information.
-Should Customer choose to intake or migrate Customer Personal Information into another Seagate service including but not limited to Seagate Lyve Cloud, Customer acknowledges that Seagate may, upon a successful intake or migration of such data, delete or otherwise dispose of any Customer Personal Information stored in the original service.
-Customer acknowledges that due to the nature of the service Seagate will not have technical access to the data without additional permissions, in order to ensure continuity of security.
+Notwithstanding section 6.1, regardless of whether Company directs Seagate to return Company Personal Information, Company may be required to delete Company Personal Information off the services upon the expiration or earlier termination of the agreement(s) between the parties and/or their Affiliates related to the Processing of Company Personal Information.
+Should Company choose to intake or migrate Company Personal Information into another Seagate service including but not limited to Seagate Lyve Services, Company acknowledges that Seagate may, upon a successful intake or migration of such data, delete or otherwise dispose of any Company Personal Information stored in the original service.
+Company acknowledges that due to the nature of the service Seagate will not have technical access to the data without additional permissions, in order to ensure continuity of security.

-6.3 Destruction of Customer Personal Information.
-If Seagate disposes of any paper, electronic or other record containing Customer Personal Information, Seagate will do so by taking all reasonable steps (based on the sensitivity of the Customer Personal Information) to destroy Customer Personal Information by: (a) shredding; (b) permanently erasing and deleting; (c) degaussing; or (d) otherwise modifying the Customer Personal Information in such records to make it unreadable, unreconstructable and indecipherable.
-If Seagate decommissions or otherwise retires a hard drive that contains a copy of Customer Personal Information then Seagate shall securely shred or destroy the drive rendering the Customer Personal Information unreadable and destroyed in accordance with NIST 800-88, revision 1.
+6.3 Destruction of Company Personal Information.
+If Seagate disposes of any paper, electronic or other record containing Company Personal Information, Seagate will do so by taking all reasonable steps to destroy Company Personal Information by: (a) shredding; (b) permanently erasing and deleting; (c) degaussing; or (d) otherwise modifying the Company Personal Information in such records to make it unreadable, unreconstructable and indecipherable.
+If Seagate decommissions or otherwise retires a hard drive that contains a copy of Company Personal Information then Seagate shall securely shred or destroy the drive rendering the Company Personal Information unreadable and destroyed in accordance with NIST 800-88, revision 1.

 7.3 Updates.
 The parties will reasonably cooperate to update this DPA by mutual written agreement as needed to ensure compliance with applicable laws and regulations.